-Moving on to the Middlesex Rugby Standing Committees, below I have summarised their work throughout the season.
-The full reports from each of the committees, which contain far more information than I have room for in this document, can be obtained from the County Office should you wish to see them.
+Moving on to the Middlesex County Rugby Standing Committees, I have summarised below their work throughout the season.
+The full reports from each of the committees, which contain far more information than I have room for in this report, can be obtained from the County Office should you wish to see them.

 Playing & Coaching

-Our relationship with the RFU professional staff attached to Middlesex Rugby continues to thrive and I would like to thank the whole team for all of their hard work and help throughout the season on the various development programmes that have been delivered to our clubs and the invaluable assistance in the production of the County action plan.
-I have no doubt that the successful collaboration will continue in the new season.
-Thanks also to our RFU Council representatives Chris Cuthbertson and Rob Udwin without whom we would lack the vital conduit to all matters RFU.
+Our relationship with the RFU Professional Staff attached to Middlesex Rugby continues to thrive and I would like to thank Gavin Williams and the whole team for all of their hard work and help throughout the season including all of the various development programmes that have been delivered to our clubs and the invaluable assistance in the production of the County PFR.
+I have no doubt that the successful collaboration and partnership will continue in the new season.

 Sadly, as part of this report, it is always my duty to mention the passing of some of our colleagues from Middlesex County, as advised to the County Office.

 - Brian Gabb Harrow RFC & LSRFUR

 - Frank Harding – Epping Upper Clapton RFC

 - Keith King – Chiswick RFC & Middlesex

 - John Rigby – Old Gaytonians RFC & Middlesex